 Business Leadership core curriculum components focus on concepts, skills and perspectives that are key to playing leadership roles in business organizations.
 This includes developing strategic, global perspectives in decision-making that build sustainable organizations and take into account the role of business in society.
 It also focuses on self-leadership: strengthening your personal abilities to understand, communicate with, and motivate yourself and others to perform in ethical and value-creating ways.
-10.5 required credits and one required milestone.
+9 required credits, one required elective, and one required milestone.
 Learn More.